Automata Learning from Preference and Equivalence Queries: Empirical Results

-In our empirical investigation of \ouralgorithm{}, we seek answers to the following questions, under conditions of a teacher testing a finite number of sample sequences per equivalence query, which is an empirical evaluation of the \textit{probably approximately correct} (PAC) \citep{valiant1984} variant of \ouralgorithm{}, specifically \textit{PAC-identification} \citep{angluin1988queries}.
-First, \boldemph{how often is the learned reward machine correct?} To answer this, we run experiments to measure empirical probability of isomorphism and average regret.
-Second, \boldemph{how does \ouralgorithm{} scale}?
-We measure the number of preference queries, the number of unique sequences queried, alphabet size, number of states, and maximum counterexamples length, and also present an example phase diagram of algorithm termination.
-We use Z3 \citep{demoura-z3-2008} for the constraint solver.
+We evaluate the exact and PAC--identification (PAC-ID) versions of \ouralgorithm{} and consider: first, \boldemph{how often is PAC-ID \ouralgorithm{} correct?} (Exact \ouralgorithm{} is guaranteed to be correct).
+To answer this, we run experiments by applying PAC-ID \ouralgorithm{} to learn reward machines (RMs), by converting the Moore machine into a RM.
+We measure empirical correctness with \emph{empirical probability of isomorphism} and \emph{average regret}.
+Second, \boldemph{how do exact and PAC-ID \ouralgorithm{} scale}?
+We measure preference query complexity as a function of the number of unique sequences queried, and present an example phase diagram of algorithm execution.
+We use Z3~\cite{demoura-z3-2008} for the constraint solver.